Natural Cat Treats That Are Practically Paleo

 Not only should you be taking your cat’s health and personal preferences into account, but Dr. Krause also encourages you to think about the wellness of mother earth when considering your cat’s diet.
 The pet food industry — between shipping, packing, and production — has one of the most damaging effects on our planet.
 In order to combat this, Dr. Krause recommends “cat parents ask pet food and treat companies where they are sourcing their ingredients from.
 This allows you to feed the best diet for your kitty, while taking in other important considerations like sustainability, and the health of our planet.”
 Below, cat treats that are good for your cat and our earth.

 Btw, our editors (and their pets) picked out these products.
 They’re always in stock at the time we publish, but there’s a chance they’ll sell out.
 If you do buy through our links, we may earn a commission.
 (We’ve got a lot of toys to buy over here, you know?)

-Seasonally curated treats, toys, and catnip.
-What more could a cat ask for — besides the cardboard box they were shipped in?
+Curated treats, toys, and catnip.
+What more could a cat ask for — besides the cardboard the toys arrived in?